Ficool

 "F.I."

 'The damn dragons...
-I thought we were supposed to fight only the vampires .
+I thought we were only supposed to fight vampires.
 I don't know a single thing about them.
-I guess that they can transform themselves to their human form and their drago— no, it's better to describe it as their beast form.
+I guess, they can transform into their human form and their drago— No, it's better to describe it as their beast form.
 They can change into two forms, I think...
 To hell, I know nothing!
 Why the hell are there dragons in Mundusia?!
 I have to know at least the basics.
 I have no other choice than to ask,' thought Laudis, smoking.
-Despite being a pain in the ass for the rest, he always avoided to exhale in their direction.
+Despite being a pain in the ass for the rest, he always avoided exhaling in their direction.
 Thus, the kid was riding at the end, without bothering anyone.

 "If you don't mind.
-Would you share with me, who is the Lucius Pyronium, Gladius?
-Also I would appreciate information about the dragons, can they change forms?" the youth asked him.
+Would you share with me who Lucius Pyronium is, Gladius?
+Also, I would appreciate information about the dragons, can they change forms?" the youth asked him.
 He was curious, but careful.
-He weighed his words, after all the captain was still the most unknown to him.
+He weighed his words, after all, the captain was still the most unknown to him.

 "..."